-Cambria Fire Department’s “A” shift was on duty, halfway through a 48-hour shift.
-The team, under the command of CFD Captain Emily Torlano, is made up of Engineer Michael Burkey, SAFER Firefighter Ian Poelman, and Reserve Firefighter Tim Murdoch.
+Cambria Fire Department’s “A” shift was halfway through a 48-hour shift.
+Under the command of Captain Emily Torlano, the team comprises Engineer Michael Burkey, SAFER Firefighter Ian Poelman, and Reserve Firefighter Tim Murdoch.

-Their primary response unit, Engine 5792 was parked in the bay, ready to go.
-Additional response units include an older, backup engine, and a water tender which is a critical unit in areas where water is not always readily available.
-An emergency response vehicle, carrying the tools and technology needed to support the often dangerous response and rescue operations sits ready.
+Their primary response unit, Engine 5792, was parked in the bay, ready to go.
+Additional response units include an older backup engine and a water tender, a critical resource in areas where water is not always readily available.
+An emergency response vehicle carrying the tools and technology needed to support the often dangerous response and rescue operations sits ready.

 1:32:28 AM – Dispatch

 Firefighter Ian Poelman walks through his response to the call.

 “We had returned to the station about an hour earlier from a callout.
 I was in my assigned room, resting.
 We were in the middle of our 48-hour shift, so you grab what sleep you can.
 I heard the bells coming through the speaker in the room.
 The dispatcher’s tone was slightly more urgent than usual, and his report of a structure fire with a potential injury told me this was a serious incident.
 The team responded immediately, falling into the process we have learned.
 Dress and go.
 As we took our places on the engine, I reviewed my mental checklist of all the steps we would take during the response.”

 “Our mobile GPS was launched, and maps popped up with a location and route.
 The incident response binder showed us the locations of nearby hydrants.
 Captain Torlano went through her routine, devising an initial plan based on her information.
 We train for these events, so the steps we take are familiar.
 But you don’t know everything until you get to the scene.”

 1:40:56 AM – On Scene